 Construction Partners Holdings has a management services agreement with SunTx Capital Management Corp. ("SunTx Capital Management"), an affiliate of SunTx.
 Pursuant to the agreement, SunTx Capital Management provides management services to Construction Partners Holdings, including management services with respect to financing, business strategies and business development, in return for a monthly fee of \$83,333, plus an amount not exceeding 2% of the total value in connection with any acquisition, disposition, debt or equity financings by Construction Partners Holdings and out-of-pocket expenses.
-The agreement expires on October 1, 2023 and may be terminated earlier by SunTx Capital Management upon 60 days' prior written notice to Construction Partners Holdings.
-For these management services, Construction Partners Holdings paid SunTx Capital Management approximately \$1.3 million during each of the fiscal years ended September 30, 2016 and 2017.
-In connection with this offering, we expect to terminate this agreement and pay a termination fee of approximately \$6.5 million, payable in two installments.
+The agreement expires on October 1, 2023.
+For these management services, Construction Partners Holdings paid SunTx Capital Management approximately \$1.3 million during each of the fiscal years ended September 30, 2015, 2016 and 2017 and approximately \$0.3 million during the three months ended December 31, 2017.